 If you love hiking, climbing, snow skiing, whitewater rafting, or even just driving along impossibly twisting mountain roads, then Montenegro is your version of paradise.

-The name of this 130-square-mile adventurer’s heaven is Durmitor National Park, a protected area within the Dinaric Alps in the northern part of Montenegro (near the city of Zabljak).
+This 130-square-mile adventurer’s heaven is Durmitor National Park, a protected area within the Dinaric Alps in the northern part of Montenegro (near Zabljak).